-In this mode, performance is improved by allowing up to 8, DWORD read cycles, or 16, WORD read cycles back-to-back.
+In this mode, performance is improved by allowing up to 16 WORD read cycles back-to-back.
 PIO Burst Reads can be performed using Chip Select (nCS) or Read Enable (nRD).
 Either or both of these control signals must go high between bursts for the period specified.
-Timing for 16-bit and 32-bit PIO Burst Mode Read cycles is identical, with the exception that D[31:16] are not driven during a 16-bit burst.

-Figure 6.2 LAN9116 PIO Burst Read Cycle Timing
+Figure 6.2 PIO Burst Read Cycle Timing

-Note: The "Data Bus" width is 32 bits with optional support for 16-bit bus widths
+Note: The "Data Bus" width is 16 bits